There are several requirements that Opus has developed for naming documents uploaded to Interfolio.

 For original, unredacted letters, the file names should include:

-1. Whether it's an internal or external letter (even if your dept might not do internal letters)
+1. Whether it's an internal, external, or student letter (even if your dept might not do internal letters)

-For example, if the Chair asks Professor Tommy Trojan at USC to submit a letter for UCLA Professor Josephine Bruin, and it arrives on August 18th, 2017, the filename would be:
+For example, the Chair asks Professor Tommy Trojan at USC to submit a letter for UCLA Professor Josephine Bruin, and it arrives on August 18th, 2025.
+The external reviewer list reflects that Professor Trojan is external reviewer 5.
+The file name would be:

-Similarly, if Professor Bruin and the Chair both suggest Professor Peter Anteater at UC Irvine, and it arrives on August 18th, 2017, the file name would be:
+Similarly, Professor Bruin and the Chair both suggest Professor Peter Anteater at UC Irvine.
+Professor Anteater's letter arrives on August 15th, 2025.
+The external reviewer list reflects that Professor Anteater is external reviewer 1.
+The file name would be:

 Redacted copies that you share with the candidate can be External1, External2, etc., with a reduced (redacted) file name: